CosmWasm/sylvia-book/src/basics/good-practices.md

 ```

 The --lib flag added to wasm cargo aliases tells the toolchain to build only the library target - it
 would skip building any binaries.
-Additionally, I added the convenience schema alias so that one can
+Additionally, I added the convenience schema alias to
 generate schema calling simply cargo schema.

 If you are using `cw-utils` in version `1.0` `cargo wasm` command will still fail because of the
 dependency to [`getrandom`](https://docs.rs/getrandom/latest/getrandom/#) crate.
 To fix the
-`wasm` compilation we have to add yet another dependency to our `Cargo.toml`:
+`wasm` compilation, you have to add yet another dependency to our `Cargo.toml`:

 ```rust,noplayground
 [package]